-Located within the Cumberland Island Group, lies St Bees Island.
-Known as a quiet volcanic isle fringed with reefs, rainforests, and dense grasslands.
-It is the perfect private retreat which is only accessible via private boat.
+Located within the Cumberland Island Group lies St Bees Island.
+Known as a quiet volcanic isle fringed with reefs, rainforests, and dense grasslands, St Bees is a privately owned island, with only basic camping facilities available.

 The Cremer can be found off St Bees Island after running aground in a storm in 1943.
 Luckily, there were no casualties, but the ship was stripped and then abandoned, later taken from the shore, and laid to rest near St Bees.
 It was rediscovered in 1984 under a cliff on St Bees Island and it is now a popular site for snorkelling and diving.
 The wreck is home to many Sweetlips, Honeycomb Groupers, and turtles.